Adding trick play to a DASH or HLS stream¶

 - For HLS, an I-frame Playlist is required for trick play.
 Such a playlist can

-Working with sync-samples only files is currently only supported for static packaging.
+Working with sync-samples only tracks, or tiled thumbnails tracks, is currently only supported for static packaging.
 Adding such files to a Origin VOD workflow has no use at the moment.

 You can package a CMAF compliant MP4 that contains only sync-samples with proper

 mp4split --trickplay -o tos-1000k-sync-samples.cmfv \ tears-of-steel-avc1-1000k.cmfv